 More details can be obtained from the district policy on Proficiency-Based Promotion E-22A found on the district's website or from the site principal.

 PROGRESS REPORTS

-Progress reports are sent home at various times throughout the year.
+Progress reports can be requested through the office, a counselor, or an administrator.
 Parents are encouraged to regularly monitor student progress via the online grading portal.

 PUBLIC / PERSONAL DISPLAY OF AFFECTION